 FCC Petersburg has a long history and rich tradition in the field of corrections.
 FCC Petersburg has been in operation since 1930 and has undergone several mission changes since opening.
 Currently, the Complex is comprised of three separate facilities: a Medium security facility, a Low security facility, and a Satellite Prison Camp.
 Male and transgender inmates are housed at FCC Petersburg.
-The Medium security facility houses an average population of approximately 1,600 inmates.
-The Low security facility houses an average population of approximately 1,200 inmates.
-The Camp is a Minimum security facility which has an average population of approximately 320 inmates.
+The Medium security facility houses an average population of approximately 1,500 inmates.
+The Low security facility houses a population of approximately 750 inmates.
+The Camp is a Minimum security facility which has a population of approximately 200 inmates.
 Approximately 600 staff work at FCC Petersburg.